fuzzylogicxx/fuzzylogic/posts/small-changes.md

 - diet
 draft: true
 ---
-Growing up, I often heard my Dad use the old Scottish phrase _mony a mickle maks a muckle_ and I’ve always loved it.
-It’s about the value of taking care of the little things because if you keep doing that they combine for something bigger and more important.
+Growing up, my Dad often use the old Scots phrase _mony a mickle maks a muckle_ and I’ve always loved it.
+It’s about the value of taking care of the little things because if you keep it going they combine for something more important.

 And it’s true.
 For example over the last six months I’ve made lots of small changes to how I live and I’m feeling a wider benefit.
 ---